MysteryPancake/Houdini-Fun/README.md

 A great fix comes from [CGWiki](https://www.tokeru.com/cgwiki/index.php?title=UsdGuide18): simply add a Cache node set to "Rolling Window".
 Usually I use 1 frame before and 1 frame after.

-Works much faster on large scenes than Karma's motion blur LOP, which caches the whole timeline at once.
+This works faster than Karma's motion blur LOP, which caches the entire timeline at once.

 # Fluids: Fix density loss